Here's Our Rant About Carter's Inc. (CRI)

 Monness Crespi & Hardt gave a rating of “Buy” to CRI, setting the target price at $100 in the report published on May 04th of the previous year.

-After a stumble in the market that brought CRI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.06% of loss for the given period.
+After a stumble in the market that brought CRI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.20% of gains for the given period.

 Insider Trading